pankaj-dahiya-devops/terragrunt-toolkit/README.md

 # Apply all plans for a ticket
 ./terragrunt_apply_all INFRA-1234

-# List stale S3 lock files (dry run)
+# Find and remove stale state locks for a ticket (dry run first)
-./terragrunt_unlock_all -b my-tfstate-bucket --dry-run
+./terragrunt_unlock_all INFRA-1234 --dry-run
+./terragrunt_unlock_all INFRA-1234

 # Filter/clean plan output
 cat plan.txt | ./terragrunt_format